willfurnass/sheffield_hpc/stanage/software/apps/xvfb.rst

     :Documentation: https://linux.die.net/man/1/xvfb
     :URL: https://linux.die.net/

-Xvfb is:

-   an X server that can run on machines with no display hardware and no physical input devices.
+Xvfb is an X server that can run on machines with no display hardware and no physical input devices.
 It emulates a dumb framebuffer using virtual memory.

 Some applications can require a display to run properly, even if no interaction with the user is actually required.